andreasfloros/Draw2D-Reimplementation/doc/BusWire Interfaces.md

 The following functions are expected from Symbol for use in the BusWire module:

 ```
+// Returns the list of ports for a given symbol
+getPortsFromSymbol (symbol: Symbol) : list<Port>

+// Returns the coordinates of a port
-getPosFromPort (port : Port) : XYPos // Get the coordinates of the port
+getPosFromPort (port : Port) : XYPos

+// Returns a port's PortType (Input/Output)
+getPortTypeFromPort (port : Port) : PortType

+// Returns a ports ID
+getPortIdFromPort (port: Port) : string

+// Returns the side of the symbol that the port is on (Up,Down,Left,Right)
-getDirFromPort (port : Port) : Dir // Get the relative position of the port with respect to the symbol (Up,Down,Left,Right)
+getDirFromPort (port : Port) : Dir

+// Returns the BusWidth of a port
-getWidthFromPort (port : Port) : int // Get the width of the port (definition will likely change later, for now assume this will only be called when the width is a constant)
+getWidthFromPort (port : Port) : int

-getPortsFromId (symbolId : SymbolId) (symbolModel : Symbol.Model) : Map<PortId,Port> // Get all the ports connected to the symbol with the specified Id
+// Returns all the ports connected to the symbol with the specified Id
+getPortsFromId (symbolId : SymbolId) (symbolModel : Symbol.Model) : Map<PortId,Port>

+// Returns a list of all symbols that are selected (IsSelected = true)
+getSelectedSymbolList (model : Model) : list<SymbolId>

+// Returns a list of all ports belonging to symbols that are selected
+getPortsOfSelectedSymbolList (model : Model) : list<string>

+// Returns a map of all ports belonging to symbols that are selected, with the PortId used as the key
+getPortsMapOfSelectedSymbolList (model : Model) : Map<string,Port>

 ```

 # BusWire to Sheet